jhpyle/docassemble/_docs/interviews.md

 fields:
   - Animal: favorite_vegetable
 ---
+mandatory: true
+question: What a coincidence!
+subquestion: |
+  My favorite animal is the ${ favorite_animal }, too!
+buttons:
+  - Exit: exit
+---
 {% endhighlight %}

-The first block is a bit of [Python] code that is marked [`mandatory`].
+The first block is a "question" that defines the variable `favorite_animal`.

-This is very simple code; is simply refers to a variable, `exit_page`.
-This tells **docassemble** that the goal of the interview is to get a definition for the `exit_page` variable.
+The second block is a "question" that defines the variable `favorite_vegetable`.

-The second block is a "question" that offers to define the `exit_page`.
+The third block is a "question" that is marked as `mandatory`.
+This is not really a question, since it offers the user no option except clicking the "Exit" button.
 It refers to the variable `favorite_animal`.

-The third block is a "question" that defines the variable `favorite_animal`.

-The fourth block is a "question" that defines the variable `favorite_vegetable`.

 When **docassemble** presents this interview to the user, it follows these steps:

 1. It scans the file and processes everything that is "[`mandatory`]."
 It treats everything else as optional.
-2. It finds [`mandatory`] [Python] code in the first block and tries to run it.
+2. It finds a [`mandatory`] question in the third block and tries to ask the question.
-3. It can't run the code because `exit_page` is not defined, so it looks for a question that defines `exit_page`.
+3. It can't assemble the question because `favorite_animal` is not defined, so it looks for a question that defines `favorite_animal`.
-4. It looks through the blocks for a question that offers to define `exit_page`, and finds it in the second block.
-5. It tries to ask the `exit_page` question, but runs into a variable it doesn't know: `favorite_animal`.
-6. It looks through the blocks for a question that defines `favorite_animal`, and finds it in the third block.
+4. It looks through the blocks for a question that defines `favorite_animal`, and finds it in the first block.
-7. It asks the user for his or her favorite animal, and goes back to step 1.
-This time around, it is able to ask the `exit_page` question, and the interview stops there because the only thing the user can do is press the "Exit" button.
+5. It asks the user for his or her favorite animal, and goes back to step 1.
+This time around, it is able to ask the `mandatory` question, and the interview stops there because the only thing the user can do is press the "Exit" button.

 The order of the blocks in the file is irrelevant; **docassemble** would do the same thing regardless of the order of the blocks.

-Note that the fourth block, containing the question about the user's favorite vegetable, was never used because it was never needed.
+Note that the second block, containing the question about the user's favorite vegetable, was never used because it was never needed.

-The logic of the interview was as follows:

-* I need `exit_page`
-* For that, I need to ask `favorite_animal`

 You can
 [try out this interview]({{ site.demourl }}?i=docassemble.demo:data/questions/animal.yml){:target="_blank"}